You are required to furnish the following forms and documents in support of your visa application:

 - If you have a medical condition that could have a bearing on your eligibility for a visa, furnish a letter from your physician which discusses your current state of health.
 Click here for further information;

 - If you have been denied entry into or deported, or removed from the United States furnish documents relating to this.
-Click here for further information.
-In addition,
+Click here for further information

-Note: The decision to approve or deny the application will be based on the interview and information provided orally.
+Note: The decision to approve or deny your application will be based on the interview and information provided orally.
 However, the consular officer may ask for documentary evidence of the following:

 - Funds sufficient to cover all expenses while in the United States;

 - A residence abroad to which you intend to return.

 |For further information to help you prepare for your appointment and help you find your way to the Embassy in London, please see our appointment guide (PDF / 2 pages).

 This includes additional information about what you can bring to your appointment.
 Please note, laptops or large bags (above cabin-baggage size)